 Hike the Taskinas Creek Trail at York River State Park in Williamsburg for sweeping views across this small tributary of the flowing York River.

-This hike includes forested views, wooden bridges, boardwalk sections and several overlooks for dramatic views of the Taskinas Creek watershed.
+This 2.9-mile hike includes forested views, wooden bridges, boardwalk sections and several overlooks for dramatic views of the Taskinas Creek watershed.

 The wetlands were still fairly brown when I visited the park at the end of March, but by summer, the entire state park greens up quite nicely.